KenzieMac130/-ABANDONED-old-engine/README.md

   * Library structure encourages Engine/Game or Engine/Tool separation
   * Start creating a new tool in only a few more lines-of-code than "Hello World"
   * Immediate Mode GUI via [ImGui](https://github.com/ocornut/imgui)/[CImGui](https://github.com/cimgui/cimgui) for rapid tool development (with optional [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) backend)
-  * Create complex, powerful yet performant and maintanable features using a Data-Oriented Entity Component System (ECS) infrastructure provided by [FLECS](https://github.com/SanderMertens/flecs) (and forge your own path with non-ecs solutions as necessary)
   * Developer console with API to easily to expose functions and variables for testing
 * Data IO
   * C99 POD shallow Serialization via Designated Initializer macros for easy save/load